-(a) Documents filed as part of this report.

-1. The following financial statements of Catalyst Pharmaceutical Partners, Inc. and Report of Grant Thornton LLP, independent registered public accounting firm, are included in this report:

-- Report of Grant Thornton LLP, Independent Registered Public Accounting Firm - Balance Sheets as of December 31, 2006 and 2005 - Statements of Operations for the years ended December 31, 2006, 2005 and 2004 and the period from January 4, 2002 (inception) through December 31, 2006 - Statements of Stockholders' Equity for the period from January 4, 2002 (inception) through December 31, 2006 - Statements of Cash Flows for the years ended December 31, 2006, 2005 and 2004 and the period from January 4, 2002 (inception) through December 31, 2006 - Notes to Financial Statements

-2. List of financial statement schedules.
-All schedules are omitted because they are not applicable or the required information is shown in the financial statements or notes thereto.

-3. List of exhibits required by Item 601 of Regulation S-K. See part (b) below.
+- (a) Documents filed as part of this report. - 1.
+The following financial statements of Catalyst Pharmaceutical Partners, Inc. and Report of Grant Thornton LLP, independent registered public accounting firm, are included in this report: - · Report of Grant Thornton LLP, Independent Registered Public Accounting Firm - Balance Sheets as of December 31, 2007 and 2006 - Statements of Operations for the years ended December 31, 2007, 2006 and 2005 and the period from inception (January 4, 2002) through December 31, 2007 - Statement of Stockholders' Equity for the period from inception (January 4, 2002) through December 31, 2007 - Statements of Cash Flows for the years ended December 31, 2007, 2006 and 2005 and the period from inception (January 4, 2002) through December 31, 2007. - Notes to Financial Statements - 2.
+List of financial statement schedules.
+All schedules are omitted because they are not applicable or the required information is shown in the financial statements or notes thereto. - 3.
+List of exhibits required by Item 601 of Regulation S-K. See part (b) below. - (b) Exhibits.

-(b) Exhibits.

-Exhibit No. 3.1 Description of Exhibit Certificate of Incorporation(1) 3.2 Amendment to Certificate of Incorporation(1) 3.3 By-laws(1) 4.1 Specimen stock certificate for common stock(1) 10.1 Employment Agreement between the Company and Patrick J. McEnany(1) 10.2 Employment Agreement between the Company and Jack Weinstein(1) 10.3 License Agreement, as amended, between the Company and Brookhaven National Laboratories(1) 10.4 Stock Option Agreements between the Company and Patrick J. McEnany(1) 10.5 Stock Option Agreements between the Company and Hubert Huckel(1) 47
+Exhibit No. Description of Exhibit 3.1 Certificate of Incorporation (1) 3.2 Amendment to Certificate of Incorporation (1) 3.3 By-laws (1) 4.1 Specimen stock certificate for common stock (1) 10.1 Employment Agreement between the Company and Patrick J. McEnany(2) 10.2 Employment Agreement between the Company and Jack Weinstein(2) 10.3 License Agreement, as amended, between the Company and Brookhaven National Laboratories(1) 10.4 Stock Option Agreement between the Company and Patrick J. McEnany(1) 56

-Exhibit No. Description of Exhibit 10.6 Stock Option Agreements between the Company and Jack Weinstein(1) 10.7 Stock Option Agreement between the Company and Charles O'Keeffe(1) 10.8 2006 Stock Incentive Plan(1) 10.9 Agreement and Plan of Merger, dated August 14, 2006, between the Company and Catalyst Pharmaceutical Partners, Inc., a Florida corporation(1) 10.10 Consulting Agreement, as amended, between the Company and Jack Weinstein(1) 10.11 Consulting Agreement between the Company and Charles O'Keeffe(1) 10.12 Consulting Agreement between the Company and Donald R. Jasinski(1) 10.13 Agreement between the Company and Charles Gorodetzky(1) 10.14 Agreement between the Company and Pharmaceutics International, Inc.(1) 10.15 Stock Option Agreement between the Company and M. Douglas Winship (2) 10.16 Amendment No. 1 to Consulting Agreement between Charles O'Keeffe and the Company (3) 31.1 Section 302 CEO Certification 31.2 Section 302 CFO Certification 32.1 Section 906 CEO Certification 32.2 Section 906 CFO Certification
+Exhibit No. Description of Exhibit 10.5 Stock Option Agreement between the Company and Hubert Huckel(1) 10.6 Stock Option Agreement between the Company and Jack Weinstein(1) 10.7 Stock Option Agreement between the Company and Charles O'Keeffe(1) 10.8 Stock Option Agreement between the Company and M. Douglas Winship(2) 10.9 2006 Stock Incentive Plan(1) 10.10 Agreement and Plan of Merger, dated August 14, 2006, between the Company and Catalyst Pharmaceutical Partners, Inc., a Florida corporation(1) 10.11 Consulting Agreement between the Company and Charles O'Keeffe(1) 10.12 Consulting Agreement between the Company and Donald R. Jasinski(1) 10.13 Agreement between the Company and Charles Gorodetzky(1) 10.14 Agreement between the Company and Pharmaceutics International, Inc.(1) 10.15 Stock Option Agreement between the Company and M. Douglas Winship (2) 10.16 Amendment No. 1 to Consulting Agreement between Charles O'Keeffe and the Company (3) 10.17 Lease Agreement between the Company and 335 Alhambra Plaza, Ltd. (4) 31.1 Section 302 CEO Certification 31.2 Section 302 CFO Certification 32.1 Section 906 CEO Certification 32.2 Section 906 CFO Certification (1) Filed by refere ence to the Company's Registration Statement on Form S-1 (File No. 333-136039)